Bring your family to the UK while you study using a Student visa

 - If applying for six months leave, dependants will be required to show maintenance/living costs of nine months leave.

-Funds must be held for 28 days in your bank account (dated within one month of application).
+Funds must be held for 28 days in your bank account or your dependants bank account (dated within one month of application).

 Immigration healthcare surcharge